 The Federal Gun Control Act's categories of prohibited persons (see Background) are the prevailing minimum nationwide.
+Firearm transfer to or possession by such persons is unlawful.
 State statutes may include additional or more restrictive prohibitions.
-Most State prohibitory laws are intended to prevent firearm possession or purchase by persons believed to be incapable of handling a weapon in a safe and legal manner.
-Some laws place restrictions on the timing or quantity of firearm purchases by any person and are intended to prevent secondary transfers to prohibited persons.
-The number of States that have enacted prohibitions in each category is listed in parentheses (also see table 2).
+These prohibitory laws are intended to prevent firearm possession or purchase by persons believed to be incapable of handling a weapon in a safe and legal manner.
+The most common categories of prohibited persons are described below.
+The number of States that have enacted each type of prohibition is listed in parentheses (also see table 2).

 Felons (49 States) - Generally, a felony is a crime punishable by incarceration for more than one year.
 Although statutory definitions vary widely, legislation in 49 States prohibits firearm purchase or possession by at least some categories of felons.
-Prohibitions may include persons arrested or indicted for, or convicted of, a felony.
-Some States disqualify all felons from firearm possession.
-Other States disqualify persons who committed specific felonies, which may be enumerated in a statute or categorized by terms such as "crimes of violence," "serious offenses," or "firearm offenses."
-Many States extend the prohibition to persons convicted of a felony or a similar offense in other jurisdictions.
-Only Vermont lacks a statute that bars firearm possession by felons.
+Some statutes disgualify all convicted felons from firearm possession.
+Other statutes disqualify persons who committed specific felonies, which may be enumerated in the statute or categorized by terms such as "crimes of violence," "serious offenses," or "firearm offenses."
+Many statutes extend purchase or possession restrictions to persons convicted of a felony or a similar offense in other jurisdictions.
+Only Vermont lacks a statute that bars firearm possession by convicted felons.